 One affordable co-op in one high-rent city in 30 years does not a movement make.
 However, of the home ownership options for the “missing middle,” the LEHC has tremendous potential.
 An LEHC would work well for many types of organizations that might have land to set aside for a cooperative community, and funds to help lower-income families purchase the co-op share, such as local, state, and other government agencies; unions; churches; veterans groups; and other affinity groups.

-Given the massive need, there ought to be many more limited-equity housing cooperatives like Dos Pinos creating “wealth generating” housing for the forgotten.
+Given the massive need, there ought to be many more limited-equity housing cooperatives in California like Dos Pinos creating “wealth generating” housing for the forgotten.

 —Author and historian David J. Thompson has worked for the national cooperative organizations of the U.S. Britain and Japan as well as the United Nations.
 He is currently a principal at Neighborhood Partners, LLC and president of the Twin Pines Cooperative Foundation, the single-largest co-op funder of U.S. cooperative development organizations.
 He was inducted into the Cooperative Hall of Fame in 2010.